16 Top-Rated Tourist Attractions in Antibes-Juan-les-Pins

 Cap d'Antibes and Juan-les-Pin Beaches

-One of the main tourist draws of Antibes is the beach scene.
 Outside the Antibes city limits, there are two areas with excellent beaches: the Cap d'Antibes peninsula and the Juan-les-Pins coastline that extends along the Golfe-Juan between Antibes and Cannes.
 Both areas have public and private beaches.
 Many of the public beaches offer showers and toilet facilities; private beaches generally have waterfront restaurants.

-Named after the pine groves sheltering the shoreline, Juan-les-Pins is prized for its pristine environment, as well as its stylish beach clubs.
-Les Pirates Beach Club is a popular private club with a restaurant, set on a shoreline of fine golden sand.
-A favorite public beach in Juan-les-Pins is the Plage de la Gallice, which has a protected sandy shoreline and a laid-back ambience.
+Named after the pine groves sheltering the coastline, Juan-les-Pins is prized for its pristine environment, as well as its stylish beach clubs.
+Les Pirates - La Pinède is a popular private beach club, found on a shoreline of fine golden sand; amenities include a restaurant and lounge chairs & sun umbrellas.

 The Cap d'Antibes peninsula is known for its hidden beaches tucked away in coves and the fancy villas that dot its hillsides.
 One of the most picturesque spots on the Cap d'Antibes is the Plage de la Garoupe.
 This private beach boasts fine white sand and gentle crystalline waters.
-During the off season, the Place de la Garoupe allows public access.
+During the off-season, the Place de la Garoupe allows public access.

 The beachfront property of the Cap d'Antibes and Juan-les-Pins is dotted with restaurants and seaside hotels.
 The five-star Cap d'Antibes Beach Hotel provides access to a private beach.
 Other Cap d'Antibes hotels with private beaches include the legendary Hôtel du Cap-Eden-Roc and the glamorous Hôtel Belles Rives.